robdobsn/RaftCLI/README.md

   -h, --help                 Print help
 ```

-## Flashing the firmware to a development board
+## Build and flash firmware to a development board

-To program a development board, use:
+To build and flash a development board, use:

 ```
 raft run
+OR
+raft r
 ```

 This will first build the firmware (and all of the build options are availble as above), then it will flash the firmare to the Espressif processor and then start a serial monitor.